ryogrid/articles/skiplist_en.md

 ![remove.png](https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/12325/7b76a422-7fe2-3a4e-cd29-701a65faf3b9.png)
 ![contails.png](https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/12325/9a549a05-de09-b5e4-52a8-61ab417c51cd.png)

-- The prefix "lazy" is not limited to Skip List, but is used to refer to exclusion control methods such as the type in this example, and should be taken to mean "lazy
+- The prefix "lazy" is not limited to Skip List, but is used to refer to exclusive control methods such as the type in this example, and should be taken to mean "lazy
-- In the book, the keyword "optimistic" is also used, but it seems more appropriate in the context of exclusion control methods
+- In the book, the keyword "optimistic" is also used, but it seems more appropriate in the context of exclusive control methods
-- Although a detailed explanation of the implementation example is omitted, the point to keep in mind is the method of exclusion control, which is realized in the following manner
+- Although a detailed explanation of the implementation example is omitted, the point to keep in mind is the method of exclusive control, which is realized in the following manner
   - The locks on the nodes to be updated are not held in advance, but are obtained by traversing the Skip List from the top, and only when a node needs to be added or deleted
     - The target nodes here are all the nodes corresponding to the stations that were changed during the process of traversing the list (to use the previous example)
   - The nodes to be updated are locked one by one, and checked to see if they have been updated by other threads